-Total revenues consisted of milestone payments on our agricultural development and license agreements.
-During the three-month period ended September 30, 2006, revenue of \$81,250 consisted of a current milestone payment received and the amortized portion of previous milestone payments received in connection with certain development and license agreements.
-During the three-month period ended September 30, 2005, revenue of \$12,500 consisted of the amortized portion of previous milestone payments in connection with a certain development and license agreement.
+Total revenues consisted of initial payments and the amortized portion of previous milestone payments on our agricultural development and license agreements.
+During the three-month period ended March 31, 2007, revenue of \$6,250 consisted of the amortized portion of previous milestone payments received in connection with certain development and license agreements.
+During the three-month period ended March 31, 2006, revenue of \$35,416 consisted of current milestone payments and the amortized portion of previous milestone payments received in connection with certain development and license agreements.

 We anticipate that we will continue to receive milestone payments in connection with our current agricultural development and license agreements while we continue to pursue our goal of attracting other companies to license our technologies in various other crops.
-Additionally, we anticipate that we will receive royalty payments from our license agreements when our partners commercialize their crops containing our technology.
+Additionally, we anticipate that we will receive royalty payments from our license agreements if our partners commercialize their crops containing our technology.
 However, it is difficult for us to determine our future revenue expectations because we are a development stage biotechnology company.
 As such, the timing and outcome of our experiments, the timing of signing new partners and the timing of our partners moving through the development process into commercialization is difficult to accurately predict.